emriys/ESP32S3_N16R8_RGB565_Colour_Detection/README.md

 ## Hardware Requirements
 * **Microcontroller:** ESP32-S3 (WROOM or similar generic boards).
 Mine is configured for the N16R8 with `psram`.

-* **Camera:** Standard ESP32 compatible camera module (e.g., I used the OV5640).
+* **Camera:** Standard ESP32 compatible camera module (I used the OV5640).
 Pinouts are pre-configured for Freenove boards.

 * **Status LED:** (HSV Version Only) Onboard WS2812 / NeoPixel on GPIO 48.